ShifrazNazar/ShifrazNazar/README.md

 <h1 align="center">Hi 👋, I'm Shifraz Nazar</h1>
 <h3 align="center">Creating code that makes a difference, one line at a time.</h3>

-- 👨‍💻 All of my projects are available at https://shifraznazar.vercel.app/
+- 👨‍💻 All of my projects are available at <a href="https://shifraznazar.vercel.app">here</a>

 - 📫 How to reach me **shifraznazar@gmail.com**